microsoft/VSExtensibility/docs/index.md

 date: 2021-8-16
 ---

-This site will help you write successful Visual Studio extensions and there's something for absolute beginners to experts alike.
+This site will help you write successful Visual Studio extensions and there's something for absolute beginners to experts alike!

 ## Pick your starting point